b62cajia/Annotation-code/README.md

 The annotation for the current version contains the following files:

-  * Mapped - GFF
+  * Mapped - GFF, list of mapped genes from Cicer arietinum to Cicer reticulatum and their features
-  * Unmapped - TXT, list of unmapped
+  * Unmapped - TXT, list of unmapped genes
+  * Cr_Ch4 functional annotation - CSV, functional annotation of Cicer reticulatum´s mapped genes

 This is the description of the code used in the following tools: